microsandbox/rxtui/README.md

 ## Styling and Layout

-TermTUI's styling system is designed to be familiar yet optimized for terminals.
+RxTUI's styling system is designed to be familiar yet optimized for terminals.

 ### The Box Model